Need help with your Discussion

 What are the two collective bargaining strategies?

 1. Interest-based bargaining: which focuses on interests and not on position.
-The union will request assistance from the company in terms of the reality that they are accountable for their workers.
+The union will request assistance from the company regarding the reality that they are accountable for their workers.
 The union is in charge of bargaining on behalf of individuals and adequately defends them.
-This strategy aims to establish a non-adversarial environment in which both sides can strike a deal.
+This strategy establishes a non-adversarial environment where both sides can strike a deal.

-2. Issues-based bargaining: This technique of negotiation is similar to Interest-Based Bargaining in that neither the business nor the union must form any connection.
-Both sides have the ability to deal on their own
+2. Issues-based bargaining: This negotiation technique is similar to Interest-Based Bargaining in that neither the business nor the union must form any connection.
+Both sides can deal on their own

 Recommendation

-I would suggest issue-based negotiation, which is a more effective strategy to get the desired goals.
+I would suggest issue-based negotiation, a more effective strategy to achieve the desired goals.

-1. The bargaining team members will be able to deal with their issues in a constructive and proactive manner; 2.
+1. The bargaining team members will be able to deal with their issues constructively and proactively; 2.
 The bargaining team members will be able to reach informal agreements that they can use as guidance throughout their careers; 3.
-The employer can make a clear decision at the end of the negotiation process on whether or not they want to keep negotiating with the union; and 4.
-Both parties can work more efficiently due to better results obtained in negotiations since it is more cost-effective than Interest-based bargaining, which is difficult and time-consuming.
+The employer can decide at the end of the negotiation process whether or not they want to keep negotiating with the union; and 4.
+Both parties can work more efficiently due to better negotiation results since it is more cost-effective than Interest-based bargaining, which is difficult and time-consuming.

-What will you propose happens if your team and the employee representatives do not reach a labour-management agreement?
+What will you propose happens if your team and the employee representatives do not reach a labor-management agreement?

-If our negotiating team and labour union cannot establish a deal, we will most probably revert to the collective bargaining agreement which was existing prior to recent negotiations.
-As a result, I suggest that the union and the company restart talks in order to strike a deal.
+If our negotiating team and labor union cannot establish a deal, we will probably revert to the collective bargaining agreement that existed before recent negotiations.
+As a result, I suggest that the union and the company restart talks to strike a deal.
 If it does not succeed, the union can ask for a fact finder to assist in resolving the residual disagreements so that a deal is struck.
 In addition, the union may seek mediators to assist in striking a deal.
 Even if a fact-finder is unable to reach an agreement, both sides will be able to benefit from their experience and continue conversations.

 References